BobbyRaj17/Devops-multi-container/README.md

  ### 3. install nginx ingress controller on the cluster

- we can leverage helm for installing Nginx ingress controller and it only takes couple of commands to setup `nginx ingress controller`
+ we can leverage helm for installing Nginx ingress controller and it only takes couple of commands to setup `nginx ingress controller` .

  If your Kubernetes cluster has RBAC enabled, from the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:
  ```bash
   helm install --name nginx-ingress stable/nginx-ingress --set rbac.create=true --set controller.publishService.enabled=true
   ```

- Deploy NGINX Ingress Controller with RBAC disabled
+ Deploy NGINX Ingress Controller with RBAC disabled.
  If your Kubernetes cluster has RBAC disabled, from the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:
   ```bash
    helm install --name nginx-ingress stable/nginx-ingress